 Other causes from PCOS of OD are briefly described here.
 First, in some senses; ovulation starts with the brain.
 If there are issues with certain parts of the brain, your menstrual cycle can be affected.
-One brain-related cause of ovulation dysfunction is issues with the hypothalamus, a part of the brain that helps control ovulation.
-If there’s something physically wrong with it -- or you’re under extreme stress or have an eating disorder -- it won’t function properly and can cause ovulation to stop altogether.
+One brain-related cause of OD is issues with the hypothalamus, a part of the brain that helps control ovulation.
+If there’s something physically wrong with it -- or you’re under extreme stress or exercise and /or overweight or underweight -- it won’t function properly and can cause ovulation to stop altogether.

-There also may be issues with ovulation itself.
-A well-known issue is the diminished ovarian reserves in women over the age of 40.
+Third, another cause of OD is issues with ovulation itself.
+A well known issue is the diminished ovarian reserves in women over the age of 40.
 A less common issue is premature ovarian insufficiency (failure) that stops women less than 40 years of age from ovulating.
 These are generally the hardest cases to treat.